GWilloughby99/ms-investigation/README.md

   <h3> MRI scans </h3>

   <p> Scans help determine a diagnosis and help track disease progression.
 MRI scans, much like other aspects of treatment for MS, have fallen.
-Fewer scans add to concerns of worse disability and a more advanced health challenges. </p>
+Fewer scans add to concerns of worse disability and more advanced health challenges. </p>

   <img src="/docs/visualisations/sr-wc-combined-mri-2020-average.png" alt="MRI scans have decreased in the two hospitals in the North West">